jci-metasys/basic-services-dotnet/README.md

     new CultureInfo("it-IT"));  // Affidabile
 ```

-Note: If a Variant contains an enumeration value and not a translated string there could be an error with the MetasysClient globalization setup.
+Note: If an automatically translated value (such as Variant.StringValue) contains an enumeration value and not a translated string there could be an error with the MetasysClient globalization setup.

+If the enumeration key is desired over the translated value use the EnumerationKey attribute.
+For example, the translated Variant.Reliability has the enumeration key under the attribute: Variant.ReliabilityEnumerationKey.
+See the documentation of each Model for more information.

 <!-- ## Usage (COM) -->